jovanneste/MCMC-Decrypter/README.md

-# Decrypter using MCMC sampler
+# NL decrypter using MCMC sampling

-Objective fucntion - how much is this current sentence like english

-Uses random search optimisation with simulated annealing to acheive best objective funciton.
+Using random search optimisation with simulated annealing to decrypt NL.